jborichevskiy/up-and-to-the-right/content/books.md

 Everything in its Place | Oliver Sacks
 Last Lecture, The | Jeffrey Zaslow
 Kitchen Confidential | Anthony Bourdain
+Confessions of an Advertising Man | David Ogilvy

 | Short Stories & Novellas |  |
 | ---- | ---- |